semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

 Code is a static application security testing (SAST) tool that scans your project (which is the repo that contains the app you want inspected) for security vulnerabilities.
 You can scan your project by integrating Code into your CI/CD pipeline, or you can scan projects available locally on your machine.

-## Use the Cloud Platform to automate continous scanning of your code
+## Use the Cloud Platform to automate continuous scanning of your code

 <PlatformAddRepo />